Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It uses keyboard input for all user controls
 (the mouse may be used, if needed, for onscreen space selection only).

-EngageUI's first implementation targets the wxWidgets cross-platform GUI toolkit.
+EngageUI's first implementation targets the wxWidgets cross-platform app design toolkit.
 It is provided as a free source-code toolkit (MIT license)
 consisting of a small C++ API implementation based on the wxWidgets libraries
 and an implementation of an IDE based on the EngageUI API